 How You Can Help Research into ACDMPV

-A previous proposal by the Baylor College of Medicine submitted to The National Institutes of Health (NIH) for on-going ACDMPV research was not funded primarily because NIH felt there was an insufficient amount of genetic material available for research.
-In order to enhance the chances for successful research grants and improve the outcomes of the studies in the future, we encourage families to donate their baby’s tissue and blood samples to the ACDMPV research team based at Baylor.
-Every sample is critical because we have such a small number of samples.
+A previous proposal submitted to the National Institutes of Health (NIH) in the USA by Baylor College of Medicine in Houston, Texas, USA for ACDMPV research was not funded primarily because the NIH felt there was an insufficient amount of genetic material available at that time for research.
+In order to enhance the chances for successful research grants and improve the outcomes of current and future studies, the ACDA encourages families to submit DNA and tissue samples to the ACDMPV research team based at Baylor.
+Every sample may be critical to advance our knowledge of the disease as one individual sample can provide unique insights in furtherance of ACDMPV research.
+Thankfully, Baylor subsequently received two multiyear research grants from the NIH in 2010 and 2017.
+Baylor has also received several annual seed grants from NORD for ACDMPV research.
 Please contact Dr. Pawel Stankiewicz at Baylor to participate in the study.

 How Can You Participate In Research?
 What Tests Are Available?
 What Do You Need To Do?

-The following sections provide information on how to participate in genetic testing for Alveolar Capillary Dysplasia.
-There is an on-going ACDMPV research study being conducted at Baylor College of Medicine in Houston, Texas in the United States.
-The following information is made available so that parents can obtain additional information about their infant’s case, further ACDMPV research by participating in the study and/or obtain genetic testing.
+The following sections provide information on how to participate in genetic testing for ACDMPV.
+Currently, there is an ongoing ACDMPV research study underway at Baylor, as further set forth here.
+The information below is made available so that parents can obtain additional information about their child’s case, further ACDMPV research by participating in the study and/or obtain genetic testing.

 What is the purpose of genetic testing?